Meouzer/Typing/Articles/02-Typing-with-toString.md

 }
 ```

-The fall-back code is demonstrated in the type-quickly folder's ReadMe file,
+The fall-back code is shown in the 01-typing-in-JavaScript.md article,
-and also in the *Constructor-Prototype-Technique* article.
+section *The Constructor-Prototype Technique*.

 ## Summary